 As a Peer Financial Coach you will have the opportunity to earn course credit towards your degree, build your resume with valuable, hands-on experience, and help your fellow students establish their financial foundation.

-Five applicants are selected each spring for the fall Coach Development Program.
-Selected candidates will enroll by permission only in PAF-416, a 3-credit course.
+Applicants are selected each spring for the fall Coach Development Program.
+Selected candidates will enroll by permission only in PAF-410, a 3-credit course.
 In the program, you will sharpen your personal financial knowledge and obtain the skills needed to help others do the same.
-Successful trainees go on to become peer coaches for the Office of Financial Literacy.
+Successful trainees go on to become peer coaches for the Syracuse Smart Money program.

 - Rising sophomores and juniors

-- Ability to accommodate the three credit PAF-416 in your academic plan, without exceeding 19 credits
+- Ability to accommodate the three credit PAF-410 in your academic plan, without exceeding 19 credits

 Email your resume to FinLit@syr.edu with the email subject: Coach Application.
-Resumes are due no later than March 1st.
-Candidates will be interviewed and selected for the program by April 1st.
+Resumes are due no later than March 22nd.

 Through the Coach Development Program, students develop a knowledge base in these core competencies:

 - Borrowing – Credit scores, credit reports, mortgage types, buying vs. renting, buying vs. leasing vehicles

 - Saving and Investing – Options, accounts, emergency savings, investing basics, market overviews, asset class types and characteristics, security features (stocks, bonds, mutual funds)

 - Earning – Understanding general tax concepts, benefits packages, retirement plan types